agile-ts/documentation/docs/Interfaces.md

 ## `RuntimeJobConfigInterface`

-The `RuntimeJobConfigInterface` is used as configuration object of the `Runtime Job`.
+The `RuntimeJobConfigInterface` is used in the creation and configuration of the `Runtime Job`.
-Here is a Typescript Interface for quick reference, however each property will be explained in more detail below.
+Here is a Typescript Interface for quick reference.
+However, each property is explained in more detail below.
 ```ts
 export interface RuntimeJobConfigInterface {
   background?: boolean;